 - Details on financing, course material, and other helpful information can be found here.

 4. Product Development and Management Association’s (PDMA) New Product Development Certification

 Developed and offered by the Product Development and Management Association (PDMA), New Product Development (NPD) Professional Certification is an internationally recognized body of knowledge.
-Moreover, NPDP Certification is differentiated by its not-for-profit status as an organization of internationally recognized academic and professional experts.
+Moreover, NPDP Certification is differentiated by its not-for-profit status as an internationally recognized academic and professional expert organization.

 What we like about it: